 To have ready access to funds, students are encouraged to open a checking account in one of the local banks.
-To avoid a waiting period before funds can be withdrawn from the bank, new students should bring a cashier's check for deposit in the bank.

 The Cashier's Office will cash checks for students who choose not to open accounts with local banks.
 A \$25 returned check fee will be charged for each check that is returned from the bank for nonpayment.
 The bookstore will also honor out-of-town checks for our students.
 The bookstore does not allow purchases to be charged on the student's account.
 The University also has an automated full-service money access center (ATM) available on campus.